1. General Matters

-The Seller must be informed of all reservations as soon as possible and within a 48 (forty-eight)-hour period, by means of fax, email or telephone.
-Furthermore, reservations must be indicated on the delivery slip and confirmed to the carrier by registered letter within 3 (three) days, not including bank holidays, from the date of receipt, pursuant to the provisions of article L. 133-3 of the French Commercial Code.
+The Seller must be informed of all reservations as soon as possible, by means of fax, email or telephone.
+Furthermore, reservations must be (i) indicated on the delivery slip and (ii) confirmed to the carrier by registered letter within three (3) days, not including bank holidays, from the date of receipt, pursuant to the provisions of Article L. 133-3 of the Commercial Code.
 A copy of this document must be sent by post to the Seller’s registered office within the same time-period.

-Without prejudice to the measures to be taken with respect to the carrier, any complaints concerning the nature and quality of the Merchandise, or its lack of compliance with the delivery slip, must be addressed in writing to the Seller within 8 (eight) days from the date of receipt of the Merchandise, and must specify the Merchandise in question, the affected quantities and the nature of the claimed defect.
-Complaints must be justified and shall not entitle the Customer to delay payment for the Merchandise.
+Without prejudice to the measures to be taken with respect to the carrier, any complaints concerning the apparent defects (nature and quality of the Merchandise, or its lack of compliance with the delivery slip), must be addressed in writing to the Seller within eight (8) days from the date of receipt of the Merchandise, and must specify the Merchandise in question, the affected quantities and the nature of the claimed defect.

 The Customer is responsible for ensuring that the Merchandise is properly stored and shipped.
 In particular, the Customer must protect the Merchandise from humidity.
-The Seller shall be exempted from its obligating to replace defective Merchandise if the defect is entirely or partially the result of the Customer’s inappropriate shipping or storage of the Merchandise.
+The Seller shall not be liable if the Products sold are transported, unloaded, or stored by the Customer in abnormal conditions or conditions incompatible with their nature.

 - The amount covered by the Seller’s insurance.

-In any event, the Seller’s liability may under no circumstances be invoked for any special or indirect damages, including but not limited to the loss of property, revenue, profit or enjoyment.
+In any event, the Seller’s liability may under no circumstances be invoked for any indirect damages, or indirect damages, notably, the loss of property, revenue, profit or enjoyment.

 The Seller’s liability shall under no circumstances be invoked if the Merchandise does not meet the Customer’s needs, the latter being an informed professional who must take all precautions to ensure that the Merchandise meets its needs.
 In particular, this applies to products meant as animal feed for animals who take part in competitions, as some of the Seller’s product ranges may not be adapted to this purpose.

 THE TITLE TRANSFER OF THE SOLD MERCHANDISE IS SUBJET TO THE FULL PAYMENT BY THE CUSTOMER OF THE PRICE AND ANCILLARY COSTS (INCLUDING CHARGES, INTERESTS, etc.) BEFORE THE SET DEADLINE.
-PAYMENT SHALL BE CONSIDERED TO HAVE BEEN MADE ONCE THE PAYMENT OF THE PRICE HAS BEEN RECEIVED.
+PAYMENT SHALL BE CONSIDERED TO HAVE BEEN MADE ONLY WHEN THE PRICE IS EFFECTIVELY CASHED BY THE SELLER.